26 years, 00 months, 00 days

 "Too much firewhisky," he jokes, which is a total lie, because all he wants right now is a stiff drink.
 As he ducks out of the Great Hall, he pats the small silver flask in the front pocket of his robes.
 It was a gift from his father on his fourteenth birthday – inappropriate, Draco knows, but he's not going to complain about weird Malfoy traditions that let minors do all kinds of illegal things.

 "Oh, fuck me," Draco mutters and then casts a Lumos overhead.
-He nearly falls backward at the sight of Hermione Granger, sobbing quietly in the far corner of the alcove.
+He nearly falls backward at the sight of Hermione Granger, slumped on the floor and sobbing quietly in the far corner of the alcove.
 Their eyes meet, and she stiffens.

 "Malfoy?
 What the hell are you doing here?"